Recap of Supernatural Season 3, Episode 8:

 when Sam first learned that the supernatural existed

 and that his father hunted it.

 For this episode = 3 humans and 2 gods.

 For the series so far = At least 218 humans, 17 ghosts, 12 demons, 10 vampires, 6 changelings, 3 gods, 2 shapeshifters, 2 werewolves, 1 djinn, 1 rakshasa, 1 rawhead, 1 shtriga, 1 wendigo, and 1 zombie.

-- Affably Evil: Despite the whole eating people thing, Pagan Gods genuinely get along with their neighbors, playing bridge and assimilating, as they call it, into modern society.
+- Affably Evil: Despite the whole eating-people thing, the two pagan gods genuinely get along with their neighbors, playing bridge and "assimilating", as they call it, into modern society.